 Head and neck injuries are the most common and often deadly injuries that can occur in a rollover car accident.
 This is the main reason why car manufacturers are required to test out the safety features of their vehicles before putting them out to the market.
 Unfortunately for the manufacturers of the Ford Explorer, the roof supports were not strong enough to ensure the safety of the passengers inside the vehicle, and combined with the Explorer’s high risks of rollovers, it has lead to a great number of accidents, injuries and even death since its initial release in 1991.

-According to the website of The Willis Law Firm, a great majority of SUV crashes are due to rollovers, and because of the substantially poor roof supports they are more likely to cave in and crush.
+A great majority of SUV crashes are due to rollovers, and because of the substantially poor roof supports they are more likely to cave in and crush.
+Cars that are lacking the safety of sturdy roofing support beams might be seen as high risk in the event of an accident.
+This might mean that they could be more pricey to insure.
+Insurance is a complicated industry though, and more information on the topic can be found at www.insureonthespot.com.
 The injuries that can occur to the driver and passengers inside a rollover accident that happens in a vehicle with minimal roof safety supports can be extensive, and they also can be life-threatening.
 Aside from serious head and neck injuries, a driver or their passengers can suffer from spinal cord injuries, paralysis, deep cuts and burns, and broken bones.
 Evidence has determined that the vehicle manufacturers knew about the dangers of the roof caving in due to poor support, but still sold the vehicle to the market.
 This makes them accountable to and damages or injuries that the driver or passenger suffers after an accident.

 Aside from personal injury claims, the website of the Seegmiller Law Firm says that the manufacturer can be held accountable for product defect.
 This is because despite knowing the defects and weak roof support that their vehicle has, the still sold it to the market.
 They should be held responsible for their negligence and disregard for their customers’ safety.
 Various reports and studies have already proven the danger of the Ford Explorer’s roof caving in during a rollover accident.
 This is the kind of thing the manufacturer should know and inform their customers about the danger that might be in, as well as be held accountable for failing to ensure the safety of their customers.